BOURBON NEAT: Bourbon served at room temperature, and without any water, ice, or mixer…

 What qualities make a good sipping Bourbon?

 There are so many good Bourbons—how do you determine whether one will be best sipped on its own?
+Or perhaps alongside a good cigar?
 One good way is to drink a bunch of bourbon and see if you like it.
 If that isn’t your job, like us, this may not be time- or cost-efficient.

 While this decision also has a lot to do with your palate, the most common quality people look for is balance.
 An easy sweetness defines most Bourbons, due to the high corn content used.
 When we say sweetness, please know that we’re talking more about apple juice vs cotton candy sweetness.
 This sweetness offers the best place evaluate balance and introduce a sipping whiskey into your life.